Facilities & Services

 Parents should keep an eye out for the Kid’s Ski Free Weeks at Portillo as they offer great value for money, and the little ones are guaranteed to make lots of new friends.

-Ski and Snowboard School
+Portillo Ski and Snowboard School

-Kids Camp is ski and snowboard tuition for children aged 4-6 and it operates daily (except Saturdays).
+Kids Camp is ski and snowboard tuition for children aged 4-6 and it operates twice daily.
 Classes are only for 1.5 hours, so parents wanting some child-free time will need to combine ski school with child care.
+Children ages 7 and above can join in with teens lessons or the regular group and private lesson formats for adults.

-The ski and snowboard rental department at Portillo is the best of the Chile ski resorts.
+The Portillo ski and snowboard rental department is the best of the Chile ski resorts.
 In addition to standard ski and board sets, they also have some powder skis and performance gear.
 Prices are comparable with those at “middle of the road” US ski resorts, and hotel guests can charge rental costs to their hotel bill so that it doesn’t attract the Value Added Tax.

 The Portillo rental shop also has a high quality tune and repair workshop.